BangdaSun/Python-study-group/README.md

 ## Python-study-group
-A series lectures about python basic and its application in statistics &amp; data scienc.e
+A series lectures about python basic and its application in statistics &amp; data science

-### Basic python
+### Basic programming

-Data types; Data Structures (list, dictionary, tuple); Flow Control; OOP Design; Built-ikagesn Pac.
+Data types; Data Structures (list, dictionary, tuple); Flow Control; OOP Design; Built-in Packages.

-For built-in packages, there are several of them I think are efficient and always used: `collections`, `itertools`, `functools`, `threading`, `multiproces. ages
+For built-in packages, there are several of them I think are efficient and always used: `collections`, `itertools`, `functools`, `threading`, etc.

 ### Introduction to Numpy

-Numerical .computing
+Numerical computing

 ### Introduction to Pandas

-Data processing and. manipulation
+Data processing and manipulation

 ### Introduction to matplotlib

-D.ata Visualization
+Data Visualization

 ### Introduction to scikit-learn

-Machine Lea, algorithms and piplines.rning and Data Mining
+Machine Learning algorithms and piplines

-### Other
+### Other Links

 [Intermediate Python - Python Tips](http://book.pythontips.com/en/latest/index.html)